-Receive frequent information derived from radar satellite data on the land displacement to assess the risks of infrastructure instability and predict its possible breakdown.
+Derive information from radar satellite data on the land displacement to assess the risks of infrastructure instability and predict its possible breakdown.

-Radar satellite data serves as a tool for defining the instability risks for infrastructure, such as bridges, dams and buildings.
-Frequent monitoring and daily detection of minimal ground changes with radar satellites ensures provision of an early warning when an acceleration in the displacement rate is observed, enabling to take preventive measures.
+Radar satellite data serves as a tool for defining the instability risks for infrastructures, such as bridges, dams, and buildings.
+Frequent monitoring and detection of minimal ground changes with radar satellites ensure the provision of an early warning when an acceleration in the displacement rate is observed, enabling to take preventive measures.